dollodart/unfinished/papers-and-research/uw-editor-on-admissions/readme.md

 This article was written in the timeframe of 2015-2016, and I write this in 2024.
+I have converted the document to LaTeX, but included the original docx file and all of the old data here for completeness.

 Less than 2 years after I published this letter a news article on expanding the UW CS program to double in size with a 5 million dollar philanthropic gift was published by the UW (See UW news release from 2017/02/16: New UW Computer Science Engineering Building Receives \$5M gift